mostdnn/ReqRes-API-with-rest-assured/README.md

 Rest Assured libraries
 TestNG and Allure TestNG Adapter dependencies
 Project Setup
-Clone the Repository:
+Clone the Repository
 Clone the repository to your local machine using Git:

 bash
-نسخ الكود

 git clone <repository_url>
 cd <project_directory>
-Import the Project into IntelliJ IDEA:
+Import the Project into IntelliJ IDEA
 Open IntelliJ IDEA.
 Go to File > Open and select the project directory.
 IntelliJ IDEA will automatically import the project if Maven is used.
-Install Dependencies:
+Install Dependencies
 The project uses Maven to manage dependencies.
 To install the required libraries (like Rest Assured, TestNG, and Allure), run the following command:

 bash
-نسخ الكود

 mvn clean install
-Configuration Files:
+Configuration Files
 You can configure environment-specific details (e.g., base URL, authentication details) in the src/main/resources/config.properties file.

 Example Configuration (config.properties):
 properties
-نسخ الكود

 baseUrl = https://api.example.com
 authToken = <your_api_token>
 Project Structure
 bash
-نسخ الكود

 ├── pom.xml                    # Maven project file with dependencies
 ├── src
 │   ├── main